• Link to Rss this site

 In practice, this means that systems can no longer authenticate themselves to other email servers—such as Exchange Online—using TLS client authentication certificates.

-Both NoSpamProxy Cloud customers and NoSpamProxy Server customers who use automatic certificate generation for O365 via NoSpamProxy are currently in a grace period until May 2026.
+Both NoSpamProxy Cloud customers and NoSpamProxy Server customers who use automatic certificate generation for O365 via NoSpamProxy are not affected and do not need to take any action.

 NoSpamProxy obtains its TLS client authentication certificates for O365 via Let’s Encrypt.
 Let’s Encrypt has provided a special profile for this transition phase that allows pure TLS client auth certificates to be requested.